 The district and schools recognize that parents/guardians are the most influential figures in their child's life and that parental involvement is essential to their child's achievement and character.
-Parents/guardians and teachers must work together as partners with the aim of providing the best possible education for the children.
-To facilitate that, the district and school sites shall include meaningful parent/guardian involvement strategies as a component of instructional planning.
+Parents/guardians and teachers must work together to provide the children with the best possible education.
+To facilitate that, the district and school sites shall include meaningful parent/guardian involvement strategies for instructional planning.